 What Blogging Can Provide You With

+Internet is the only place where you are your own boss.
 You’re free to write whatever you want to whatever audience you want.
 There are no rules as to what you can post (for the most part) and in that moment while you write, you feel at peace.

 I mentioned this earlier, but we all need to escape reality every now and again because every day life can be stressful, some more than others.
 However, regardless if things in your life aren’t going the way you planned, when you sit down and write, tell me…what do you feel?
 Most people would say calm, focused, interested.
 There can be many other things that you feel, but that escape from reality allows some for some solitude as you enjoy the work you put together.